astrada/gapi-ocaml/src/examples/auth/README.md

  - Select "Web Application" as the "Application type"
  - Under "Your Site or Hostname" select http:// as the protocol and enter "localhost:8091" for the domain name
- - click "Create client ID"
+ - Click "Create client ID"
+ - Click on "Services" in the left column
+ - Turn on "Calendar API"

 Then